-Spanish Education majors must complete a minimum of 20 credits in residency (four 300-level courses and SP 496 and SP 497) and a minimum of 15 credits (five courses) at the 300 (advanced) level or above in an approved study-abroad program over two semesters.
+Spanish Education majors must complete a minimum of 20 credits in residency (four 300-level courses and SP 496 and SP 497) and a minimum of 15 credits (five courses) at the 300 (advanced) level or above in an approved study-abroad program over two study-abroad semesters, one semester and summer, or one semester abroad and take an additional 8 credits of 300-level courses at Elizabethtown College.
 Double majors may request to study abroad for only one semester.
 Students must complete non-survey courses that include one Spanish syntax, morphology and/or phonetics; one Spanish writing and/or speaking; one Spanish history, art and/or culture, one Spanish Literature, and one Spanish elective.